 To inform any decisions a variety of assessment tools are used:

-- Dyslexia checklist
+• Dyslexia checklist and portfolio

-- Language and communication checklist.
+• Language and communication checklist.

-- Phonological Assessment Battery-PhaB
+• Phonological Assessment Battery-PHAB

 • The British Picture Vocabulary Scale-BPVS

 Where a decision is made that a child needs SEN support, it takes the form of a four-part cycle of assess, plan, do, review:

-- Assess- The class teacher and SENCO carry out a clear analysis of the pupil’s needs drawing on the teacher’s assessment and the previous progress and attainment in comparison to national data.
+1. Assess- The class teacher and SENCO carry out a clear analysis of the pupil’s needs drawing on the teacher’s assessment and the previous progress and attainment in comparison to national data.

-- Plan- The teacher and SENCO agree, in consultation with the parent, what support and intervention should be put in place.
+2. Plan- The teacher and SENCO agree, in consultation with the parent, what support and intervention should be put in place.
 The support is always based on a full understanding of the pupil’s strengths and needs.

-- Do- The teacher remains responsible for working with the child on a daily basis.
+3. Do- The teacher remains responsible for working with the child on a daily basis.
 Where the intervention involves group or one to one teaching they work closely with teaching assistant and SENCO to assess the impact of the intervention and how it can be linked to classroom teaching.

-- Review- The effectiveness of the intervention and its impact on the pupil’s progress is reviewed on an agreed date.
+4. Review- The effectiveness of the intervention and its impact on the pupil’s progress is reviewed on an agreed date.
 This feeds back into the analysis of the pupil’s needs.
 The teacher and SENCO revise the support in the light of the pupil’s progress and development.
 Parents will have clear information about the impact of the intervention.

 All SEN children will have a plan of work which follows the graduated approach.
 Parents will be fully involved in this process and will be able to share in the target setting and the reviews.

-a) how the school evaluates the effectiveness of its provision for such pupils
+a) How the school evaluates the effectiveness of its provision for such pupils

 The school has a robust system for monitoring the progress of all the children and within the principles of quality first teaching; the class teachers track the progress of the children in their class using School Pupil Tracker, which is the school’s assessment system.
 With this information the teachers are able to plan differentiated next steps for every pupil.
-At the end of each term the Senior Leadership Team analyse the data to see that all children are making appropriate progress and specific cohorts; such as SEN; will be highlighted.
+At the end of each term, the Senior Leadership Team analyse the data to see that all children are making appropriate progress and specific cohorts; such as SEN; will be highlighted.
 The head teacher and the SENCO also hold regular pupil progress meetings with class teachers where the cohort data is further analysed.
 Built into the whole process are lesson observations and a work scrutiny so that a detailed picture is gathered about all the children.

-b) the school’s arrangements for assessing and reviewing the progress of pupils with special educational needs
+b) The school’s arrangements for assessing and reviewing the progress of pupils with special educational needs

-Each term the SENCO meets with the class teacher to discuss what targets will be reasonable to set for a child with special educational needs.
-At this point the parent carer is invited in to talk about the targets set for the forthcoming term.
-Their input to the setting of the targets is invaluable.
 Each child is closely monitored and their academic progress plotted termly using the schools assessment programme.
 Other needs might be addressed by on-going involvement from outside professionals, who will come to review and assess a child’s progress.

 In addition to these formal meetings the SENCO operates an open door policy, whereby any parent who is concerned about their child’s progress is able to make an appointment to speak to her.

-c) the school’s approach to teaching pupils with special educational needs
+c) The school’s approach to teaching pupils with special educational needs